+Whether you’re renting your first apartment or just moving on up, you might ask yourself a question that many renters face: Furnished or unfurnished?
+Furnished apartments are less common but might possibly be the right choice for you.
 Furnished apartments usually come equipped with furniture, basic kitchen appliances and tableware, bathroom necessities such as a shower curtain, a washer/dryer set, and possibly a few other amenities.
 The exact items will vary depending on the landlord and what kind of place you’re renting.

 Furnished apartments: The pros

-3. They’re good in a time crunch.
+- They’re good in a time crunch.
 Ideally, if you’re searching for a new apartment, you should measure your existing furniture and then pick a place that will fit your stuff.
 This can be a problem if you’re relocating on short notice, or if you’re moving across the country and can’t make the trip to see your new place in person before moving day.
 A furnished place takes the hassle out of moving in a time crunch – all you have to do is show up.

 Read more: Month-to-Month Leases: What You Need to Know

 Furnished apartments: The cons

 - Your rent and security deposit might be higher.
 The money for the furniture has to come from somewhere.
 This isn’t a free gift for you, but money your landlord paid to make the apartment better.
 They’re going to build the price of the furniture into rent, and probably demand a larger security deposit to protect from damage to their valuable furniture.
 Speaking of which…